Metabolic Syndrome clinical trials at UCSF

 2 research studies open to eligible people

-Metabolic syndrome is a group of conditions that increase the risk of heart disease and diabetes.
-UCSF is studying how reducing processed foods might help with depression and how video calls can help people with spinal cord injuries manage their weight.
-These studies are recruiting participants now.
+Metabolic syndrome is a group of conditions that increase the risk of heart disease, stroke, and diabetes.
+UCSF is studying how reducing ultra-processed foods affects mood in people with depression.
+Another UCSF study uses FaceTime to offer nutrition advice to those with spinal cord injuries.

 Diet and Depression